- Costco’s Business model

 Frequently Asked Questions (FAQs)

-What is the core of Costco's business model?
+What is Costco's business model and its core?

 Costco's business model revolves around the concept of membership-based retailing.
 The company charges an annual membership fee, granting customers access to its warehouses and online platform.
 This fee-based approach is fundamental to Costco's strategic insights, as it helps create a loyal customer base while generating consistent revenue streams.